 Didactic Instruction and leadership activities:

-Genetic markers of delayed onset hearing loss
+genetic etiologies of hearing loss

 Weekly Audiology Conference:

-Informal conference to discuss interesting cases seen during the previous week
+weekly informal conference to discuss interesting cases seen during the previous week

 Primary Practice Setting: